Maintaining the stem cell niche in multicellular models of epithelia: Conclusion

 \section{Conclusion}

 We have shown that multicellular models of epithelial tissues require the inclusion of an additional mechanism to maintain a desired density of proliferative cells in the basal layer.
-Using the base model, based on previous models in the literature (without a rotational force), we are unable to maintain proliferative cell densities in the basal layer of the IFE without a high level of adhesion to the basal membrane which can introduce artefacts into the model.
-The steady state stem cell densities are particularly unstable when the spring length between the daughter cells at division is very small, which is the more biologically realistic spring length.
-A decrease in the stem cell population significantly affects the dynamics and morphology of the tissue.
+Using the base model, based on previous models in the literature (without a rotational force), we are unable to maintain proliferative cell densities in the basal layer of the IFE without a very high level of adhesion to the basal membrane.
+The steady state proliferative cell densities are particularly unstable when the spring length between the daughter cells at division is very small.
+Small spring lengths at division in the model equate to a more realistic division model as cell growth starts with two essentially overlapping cells, while larger spring lengths at division add the second cell at a small translation from the other.
+A decrease in the proliferative cell population will affect the dynamics and morphology of the tissue.
 Particularly, in the case of the IFE, it decreases vertical cell velocities and cell death rates.

-We showed that applying a rotational force to the differentiated daughter cell during the M phase enables the maintenance of stem cell populations in the basal layer for any given spring length.
-It also allows movement of the proliferative cells in the basal layer where other strategies limit proliferative cell movement.
-Although it is not known exactly what the density of proliferative cells is in human epidermis, the inclusion of this force has enabled us to produce any stem cell counts (and therefore density) that would be desired, limited only by volume restrictions.
-Consequently we have increased the robustness of multicellular IFE models for future research.
-Our model will produce more reliable results when used to research different aspects of the IFE, as it eliminates the false hypotheses which occur due to decreased basal populations and atypical cell velocities.
+We showed that applying a rotational force to the differentiated daughter cell during the M phase is sufficient to maintain proliferative cell populations in the basal layer for any given spring length.
+The rotational force enforces an orientation on the cell pair during cell growth and division and hence reflects the dynamics that would be seen if directed division occurs in the epidermis.
+In reality, we would expect directed division to be one of several factors ensuring that a proliferative population is maintained.
+The rotational force approach also allows movement of the proliferative cells in the basal layer where other strategies, such as fixed stem cells, limit proliferative cell movement.
+Although it is not known exactly what the density of proliferative cells is in human epidermis, the inclusion of this force has enabled us to produce higher proliferative cell counts (and therefore densities), limited only by volume restrictions.
+Consequently, this force can be used, in combination with other methodologies such as increased adhesion, to increase the robustness of multicellular models and help eliminate false hypotheses which could occur due to decreased basal populations and atypical cell velocities.